 Guest post by Michaela Owens.

-Michaela Owens is an IU graduate with a BA in Communications and Culture and a desire to become a film professor and writer.
+Michaela Owens is a senior hoping to become a film professor and writer.
 She never stops thinking about classic Hollywood, thanks to her mother’s introduction to it, and she has volunteered as an usher at the IU Cinema since 2016.